terasut-num/simple-jev/README.md

   --rope-factor 2 --max-model-len 2048
 ```

-The first run downloads the model unless it is already cached.
-A local model directory can also be passed to `--model`.
-For CUDA or ROCm, install the appropriate PyTorch build for your hardware before installing the server.
+`--model` accepts a local `.gguf` file, a directory containing exactly one
+`.gguf`, or a Hugging Face repository id.
+For repositories with multiple GGUF
+variants, select one with `--gguf-file NAME.gguf`; only that file is downloaded
+on first run, and the repository identifier remains the request-visible model
+name.
+For CPU-only builds of llama.cpp, omit `CMAKE_ARGS`.

+The GPU example offloads all layers through llama.cpp's device enumeration:
+with a Vulkan-enabled wheel, weights, KV cache, and flash-attention kernels run
+on the GPU, with CPU fallback when no device is present.
+Allow memory for the
-The GPU example uses [Gemma 4 26B-A4B Instruct](https://huggingface.co/google/gemma-4-26B-A4B-it).
-Allow memory for the full model weights, KV cache, and inference buffers; sparse expert activation does not mean only the active experts occupy memory.
-Use `--device auto` to let Transformers place weights across available devices.
-This is a launch example, not a verified full-size Gemma benchmark.
+full model weights, KV cache, and inference buffers; sparse expert activation
+does not mean only the active experts occupy memory.
+This is a launch example,
+not a verified full-size benchmark.
+GPU kernels introduce small floating-point
+differences relative to CPU; use `--device cpu --dtype float32` when scoring
+must be numerically anchored.

+CPU execution verifies deterministic llama.cpp scoring, but does not guarantee
+bit-for-bit agreement with the original PyTorch server. `--dtype float32`
+selects the llama.cpp KV-cache precision only; it does not convert GGUF model
+weights.
+For example, `qwen2.5-0.5b-instruct-fp16.gguf` retains FP16 weights,
+while the original Hugging Face checkpoint may load with a different weight
+precision.
+Different kernels, weight formats, and accumulation behavior can
+therefore shift raw logits and their softmax probabilities slightly even when
+the prompt, token accounting, and selected answer are the same.

 The Laya example loads the specialized Typed Decisions checkpoint.
 Use `--device cuda` for an NVIDIA GPU, and send `"model": "convaiinnovations/laya"` in API requests.
 Its default native limit is 1,024 tokens per question.
 This example explicitly enables experimental 2× linear RoPE interpolation and a 2,048-token sequence budget, including instructions, options, and state.
 Both full and sliding attention rotary frequencies are halved; the local attention window is unchanged.
 This enables longer inputs but does not establish accuracy or calibration beyond the checkpoint's training length.
 Omit `--rope-factor 2` to retain the native behavior.
 See [Laya backend details](hf-server/README.md#laya-backend).